zainkai/AP_ItemSampler/Documentation/ProjectDocumentation.md

 # Sample Items Website Code Documentation

 # Application Overview
-The Sample Items Website is a Microsoft ASP.NET Core web application that displays sample test question items.
+The Sample Items Website is a Microsoft ASP.NET Core MVC web application that displays sample test question items.

 The content for the site is provided by a content package supplied by the Smarter Balanced